rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 {{<figure src="/images/thoughts/withBerlin-bloom-filter.png" title="Inspector on the Bloom filter after adding the String 'Berlin'">}}

-We see that the bits 27 and 33 aren't set, therefore the ""Berlin"" element is definitely not in the filter, so the `contains:` method returns `false`:
+We see that the bits 27 and 33 aren't set, therefore the `'Berlin'` element is definitely not in the filter, so the `contains:` method returns `false`:

 {{< highlight st "style=emacs,linenos=inline,hl_lines=7">}}
 withMadridAndBarcelonaCheckBerlinBloomFilter